subyoung/Segmentation_UKB/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

 This is the segmentation tool for UKB dataset.
-Cortical segmentation is mainly based on and modified from **[SynthSeg](https://github.com/BBillot/SynthSeg)** repository while method for subcortical segmentation is still under consideration(05/26/2024).
+Cortical segmentation is mainly based on and modified from **[SynthSeg](https://github.com/BBillot/SynthSeg)** repository while method for subcortical segmentation is still under consideration.
 SynthSeg is the first deep learning tool for segmentation of brain scans of any contrast and resolution and details can found in **[SynthSeg](https://github.com/BBillot/SynthSeg)** repository and their publication below.

 **Robust machine learning segmentation for large-scale analysisof heterogeneous clinical brain MRI datasets** \
 B. Billot, M. Colin, Y. Cheng, S.E.
 Arnold, S. Das, J.E.
 Iglesias \